TrudeEH/web/content/drafts/linux/index.md

 ### Glibc

 Glibc is the GNU's implementation of the C standard library, which is needed for almost all C programs.
-It provides wrappers for system calls, and bundles `ld-linux`, which is the dynamic linker/loader for ELF executables.
+It provides wrappers for system calls and bundles `ld-linux`, which is the dynamic linker/loader for ELF executables.

 To see which dynamic libraries are linked to a binary, run: `ldd /path/to/executable`.